lanej5/Hofer-Zehnder-Estimates/README.md

 ## HZCapacityEstimator.py

 Defines a class that estimates the Hofer-Zehnder capacity of a unit-ball in R^2n.
-The algorithm is a vectorized python version of the constrained gradient-descent algorithm provided in [1].
+The algorithm is a vectorized numpy implementation of the constrained gradient-descent algorithm provided in [1].
 The constraints are non-linear and the algorithm uses a version of projected gradients that solves the local KKT conditions.
 In the algorithm, smooth loops in R^2n are approximated by piecewise linear paths with m linear segments.

 Usage of ```HZCapacityEstimator.py``` is demonstrated in the notebook ```Examples.ipynb```